feathersjs/feathers/index.md

     // Replace the old data by creating a new object hook.data = {
       text: oldData.text,
-      complete: oldData.complete || oldData.complete === 'true'
+      complete: oldData.complete === 'true' || !!oldData.complete
     };
     next();
   }
 });
 ```

-You might have noticed the call to [.service](/api/#service) in `app.service('todos')`.
+You might have noticed the call to [.service](/api/#toc9) in `app.service('todos')`.
 This will basically return the original service object (`todoService` in our case) *but* contain some functionality added by Feathers.
 Most notably, the returned service object will be an [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) that emits `created`, `updated` etc. events.

-The *feathers-hooks* plugin also adds a `.before` and `.after` method that allows you to add hooks to that service.
+The *feathers-hooks* plugin also adds a `.before` and `.after` method that allows to add hooks to that service.
 When you need to access services, *always* use `app.service(name)` and not the original service object otherwise things will not work as expected.

 ## Authentication

-Since Feathers directly extends Express you can use any of its authentication mechanism, the one  used quite often being [Passport](http://passportjs.org/).
+Since Feathers directly extends Express you can use any of its authentication mechanism.
+[Passport](http://passportjs.org/) is one that is used quite often and also really flexible.
 Manually setting up shared authentication between websockets and an HTTP REST API can be tricky.
-This is what the [feathers-passport](https://github.com/feathersjs/feathers-passport) module aims to make a lot easier.
+This is what the [feathers-passport](https://github.com/feathersjs/feathers-passport) module aims to make easier.
 The following examples show how to add local authentication that uses a Feathers service for storing and retrieving user information.

 ### Configuring Passport